teusH/MySense/docs/display.md

 You need to enable GPIO (Oled GPIO version with 7 cables) abd I2C (Oled I2C version with 4 wires) via the Pi config `rasp-config` routine and reboot.

 ## SW dependencies
-You need to install with apt: python-pil, python-imaging and python-smbus and with pip: Agafruit-GPIO, Adafruit-SSD1306.
+You need to install with apt: python-pil, python-imaging and python-smbus and with pip: Agafruit-GPIO (uses GPIO pin numbering), Adafruit-SSD1306.
 Make sure you have the latest version by using `pip list --outdated` and if needed upgrade with `pip install Adafruit-GPIO --upgrade` (version 1.0.2 gives parameter type error).
 Or use `INSTALL.sh DISPLAY` for this.
 If you use GPIO make sure the display user is added to the group `spi` and for I2C version to the group 'i2c'.